Jamiatul Ulama South Africa: Activities

 Large number of Muslims subscribe to decisions regarding fiqh (Islamic law) in the region where the organization operates.
-It also has significant influence on the running of many mosques and madrassahs in that region.
+It also has significant influence on the running of many mosques and madrasas in the region.

 Controversies

 Apartheid-era

-The Jamiatul Ulama Transvaal has been criticised for its largely apolitical stance during the apartheid era.
-The organization, unlike its counterpart in KwaZulu-Natal, the Jamiatul Ulama KwaZulu-Natal was accused by more activist ulema at the Truth and Reconciliation Commission of not speaking out against the tricameral system, which denied black South Africans political power, while giving limited rights to Coloureds and Indians.
+The Jamiatul Ulama South Africa has been criticised for its largely apolitical stance during the apartheid era.
+The organization, unlike its counterpart in KwaZulu-Natal, the Jamiatul Ulama KwaZulu-Natal was accused by more activist Islamic scholars at the Truth and Reconciliation Commission of not speaking out against the tricameral system, which denied black South Africans political power, while giving limited rights to Coloureds and Indians.